swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

   on a collection of values isolated to the actor.

 - Finally, the `transform` argument to the call must be `Sendable`.
-  Functions are generally `Sendable` if they don't capture any `Sendable` values, so in short, this restriction prevents `sequentialMap` from using any other data that's isolated to the actor.
+  Functions are can only be `Sendable` if they only capture `Sendable` values, so in short, this restriction prevents `sequentialMap` from using any other data that's isolated to the actor.